-Jean-François TANTIN and Romain GRANJON offer extreme adventure throw the world, in remote regions sheltered from mass tourism.
+Jean-François TANTIN, Marie TANTIN and Romain GRANJON offer extreme adventure throw the world, in remote regions sheltered from mass tourism.

-Their races are " non-stop " races of about 200 km on marked tracks and paths, free style, with pit stops every 20 / 30 km, in pristine natural landscapes.
+Their races are " non-stop " races of about 250 km on marked tracks and paths, sometimes « out of tracks », free style, with pit stops every 25 km, in pristine natural landscapes.

 These races take place in different regions and countries, with a recurrence for some iconic destinations.

 Racing is only a means to discover these parts that have remained wild, secluded from the modern world, and that offer different landscapes, different people, different cultures, and different perspectives.

 The idea is to run with « eyes wide open », while being involved in our travels.